iFixit/itbrokeand.ifixit.com/_posts/2012-07-25-using-forker.md

 title: "Forker: a PHP Library"
 author: Daniel Beardsley
 author_url: http://github.com/danielbeardsley
+summary: A while back we released [Forker](http://github.com/ifixit/Forker),
+         a small PHP library that enables easy parallel processing.
+We've been using it in production for a couple of months now, so I figured it would be a good candidate for a first post.

 ---

 A while back we released [Forker](http://github.com/ifixit/Forker), a small PHP